rangle/ngcourse/handout/10-working-session-TDD-for-a-new-service.md

   }
   ```

-  and cause that task to be 'created' in the mock server.
+  and cause that task to be 'posted' to the mock server.
 It should also return a promise.

   Also write some tests for error cases: null parameter, empty `owner` or
   `description` fields, etc. Your `createTask()` function should return a